dheurtev/frua-base/CONTRIBUTING.md

 ## Code Contributions

-**frua.base shall not pull dependencies other than the standard library.
+**frua.base shall not pull dependencies other than the standard library (except for packaging and documentation).
 It should not reimplement the standard library.**

 ### Submit an issue